zvdv/ECSS-Lockers/README.md

 # Lockers

 This is a website for the registration and management of lockers.
-It was built during my time as the Director of IT for the University of Victoria's Engineering Student Society, so it may not meet your needs exactly.
+It was built for the University of Victoria's Engineering and Computer Science Students' Society, so it may not meet your needs exactly.

 ## Running